top of page

 Not our favourite model.

-Not our memories of the best run we ever skied in 2008, which was obviously heroic and almost certainly exaggerated.
+Not our heroic memories of the best run we ever skied, which were obviously incredible and almost certainly exaggerated.

 It is not a theatrical performance involving a heat gun, a few tools and some confident noises.